TU-Dublin-Computer-Science/Solar-XR/Documentation/Documentation.md

+The 2015 publication is the most recent that could be found: https://astropedia.astrogeology.usgs.gov/download/Docs/WGCCRE/WGCCRE2015reprint.pdf

+If link doesn't work, the file is in the [repository](WGCCRE2015reprint.pdf).

-The 2015 publication is the most recent that could be found: https://astropedia.astrogeology.usgs.gov/download/Docs/WGCCRE/WGCCRE2015reprint.pdf This publication only contains equations for the 8 planets in the solar system and some of the major moons.
+This publication only contains equations for the 8 planets in the solar system and some of the major moons.

 These equations can be long, so this is how they were simplified to the one data field used by the application: